secured lock Secured with SHA-256 Encryption

 In Tennessee, you’re supposed to move right to let faster traffic pass if you’re blocking traffic in the left lane.

-According to AAA, state law requires drivers approaching a stationary authorized emergency, utility vehicle, municipal vehicle, road maintenance vehicle, or a tow truck or recovery vehicle, displaying flashing lights and traveling in the same direction, to reduce speed and, if safe to do so, vacate the lane closest to the vehicles.
+According to AAA, state law requires drivers approaching a stationary authorized emergency, utility vehicle, municipal vehicle, road maintenance vehicle, or a tow truck or recovery vehicle, to display flashing lights and travel in the same direction, to reduce speed and, if safe to do so, vacate the lane closest to the vehicles.

 Speed Limit Laws